Will Trump Really Make America Great Again? Here’s How Donald Trump May Hurt Young Medical Professionals [Opinion]

 Donald Trump’s decision to repeal Obamacare creates a problem for all of these young medical professionals who have large student loans and small paychecks.
 These medical professionals have opted for nonprofit medical care and small paychecks funded by government money.
 These young medical professionals are left waiting to see what Donald Trump has planned for their future — their paychecks.

-Does Donald Trump have a back-up plan to replace Obamacare or are low income families going to be without income and a lot of young medical professionals going to be without employment?
+Does Donald Trump have a back-up plan to replace Obamacare or are low-income families going to be without income and a lot of young medical professionals going to be without employment?
 Unfortunately, it isn’t really clear whether Donald Trump has given this any thought – or if he even cares.

 Does Donald Trump have plans for government funded health insurance?
 He claims to.
 Unfortunately, those plans have a lot more mystery than anything else.
 This is what has those who rely on the insurance – including patients and medical professionals worried.

 In the health care outline that Trump released during his campaign, he claimed that he wanted to use a block-grant funding program.
-Basically, the program would give each state a certain amount of funding via a grand for the state to use however they see fit.
-What Trump’s outline failed to mention was how big or small this grand was going to be.
+Basically, the program would give each state a certain amount of funding via a grant for the state to use however they see fit.
+What Trump’s outline failed to mention was how big or small this grant was going to be.

-In some ways, young medical professionals actually have more reason to be concerned than low income families using the health insurance.
+In some ways, young medical professionals actually have more reason to be concerned than low-income families using the health insurance.
 Obamacare created a funding expansion that made it possible for nonprofit doctors and nurses to get paychecks.
 Has Donald Trump given these doctors and nurses any thought?
 Will there be funding or grants to pay them?
 Or – as some young medical professionals fear – will a funding to pay these doctors and nurses disappear once Donald Trump repeals Obamacare.

 Urging all to support #NYHealthAct #singlepayer @ #Harlem Hosp.
 Too many patients struggle, w/ or w/o insurance pic.twitter.com/rUNPbaoeer